Radiology Academic Recruitment

 Abdominal Imaging Radiologist

-The position requires a MD degree (or equivalent), ability (or eligible) to practice medicine in California, fellowship training in Abdominal Imaging (completed by appointment start date), and expertise in Abdominal Imaging.
-Applicants are expected to be board certified (or eligible) in Radiology.
-These requirements are to be met by the time of the faculty appointment start date.
-Applicant must list all of these qualifications (or if pending) on their CV upon submission.
+The position requires a MD degree (or equivalent), ability (or eligible) to practice medicine in California and fellowship training in Abdominal Imaging (completed by appointment start date).
+Applicants are expected to be board certified (or eligible) by the American Board of Radiology (ABR) or be prepared to enter into the ABR Alternate Pathway.
+Applicants must list all of these qualifications (or if pending) on their CV upon submission.
+The selected candidate must meet all of the qualifications at the time of appointment.

-Please apply online with CV, cover letter, and a statement of contribution to diversity at https://aprecruit.ucsf.edu/JPF03929.
+Please apply online with CV, cover letter, and a statement of contribution to diversity at https://aprecruit.ucsf.edu/JPF05383.
 In the cover letter, please include a brief description of prior teaching and research experience.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.